RickdeJager/CTF/NAHAMCON2021/misc/zenith/README.md

 ## Alternative solution

 Apparently the `root` user was allowed to log in via `ssh` as well.
-By reading `root`'s public key with `--text-info` we could have logged in as root without needing to resort to custom GTK modules, but hey, where's the fun in that?
+By reading `root`'s private key with `--text-info` we could have logged in as root without needing to resort to custom GTK modules, but hey, where's the fun in that?